routegy/routegy-docs/app/docs/reference/patterns.md

 ### Markdown

-To render text formatted with [markdown](https://spec.commonmark.org/), set element type to `markdown` and enter your markdown into the `text` property.
+To render text formatted with [markdown](https://spec.commonmark.org/), set the element type to `markdown` and enter your markdown into the `text` property.

 You can dynamically display values entered from elsewhere in your pattern by referencing the value name and placing it in your markdown with the format `${your_value_name}`.